hbc/NGS_Data_Analysis_Course/sessionVI/lessons/01_alignment.md

 $ cp /groups/hbctraining/ngs-data-analysis2016/var-calling/reference_data/chr20.fa reference_data/
 ```

-Now that we have the data, let's make sure that bcbio tools are in your PATH.
-First test if you have already have them in your path:
+Now that we have the data, let's make sure that bcbio tools (`/groups/bcbio/bcbio/anaconda/bin`) are in your PATH.
+First, test if you have already have them in your path:

 	$ which picard

-If the output is `/groups/bcbio/bcbio/anaconda/bin/picard`, then you are all set!
-If you dont then do one of the following:
+**If the output is `/groups/bcbio/bcbio/anaconda/bin/picard`, then you are all set!** If you don't, then do one of the following:

 **Option #1**: